theopenlane/core/README.md

 ## Development

+> [!TIP]
+>   This repo takes heavy use of `go:build` flags to help with compile times, which can result in tooling like VSCode showing errors of unknown functions.
+It is suggested to add the following build flags to your settings:
+>
+> `-tags=cli,test,codegen`

 ### Dependencies

 The vast majority of behaviors of the system can be turned on or off by updating